MichaelBurge/michaelburge.github.io/_posts/2017-09-10-injecting-shellcode-to-speed-up-amazon-redshift.markdown

 iterator mkLegalIterator(gamestate g);
 iterator advance_iterator_legal(gamestate g, iterator i);
 {% endhighlight %}

+The minus sign on `true_score` is because it is scoring the opponent's turn.

 So the problem reduces to finding a good "score" for a board position.
 Here's a perfect one: